LilFroggy/BingoHelper-Guide-Creation-Process/steps/message.md

 # Message Step
-Message steps trigger when the step criteria is found in chat
+Message steps are considered compelted when the message specified under ``step.criteria`` is found in chat.